divy02noob/Weather-App/README.md

 # weather-app
-Weather app which is city specific
+Weather app which is city specific , project developed in internship